VITaL Pretraining: Visuo-Tactile Pretraining for Tactile and Non-Tactile Manipulation Policies: Methods

-The primary imitation learning framework we used was an Action Chunking Transfomer (ACT).
-We made two main modifications to the ACT framework.
-First, we replaced the stock Resnet vision encoder with the vision encoder from our contrastive pretraining and added a separate tactile encoder (also from our pretraining), to encode the tactile observations.
+For our implementation, we made two modifications to the ACT framework.
+First, we replaced the stock Resnet vision encoder with the vision encoder from the contrastive pretraining step and added a separate tactile encoder (also from the pretraining step) to encode the tactile observations.
 The tactile encoding is concatenated with the vision encodings before being passed into ACT's transformer decoder.
-Second, instead of training the network to predict goal positions, we trained it to predict relative goal positions ($goal\_pos_{t,t:t+h} - pos_{t,t}$ instead of $goal\_pos_{t,t:t+h}$).
+Second, instead of training the network to predict goal positions, we trained it to predict relative goal positions ($goal\_pos_{t:t+h} - pos_{t}$ instead of $goal\_pos_{t:t+h}$).
 At inference, we add the current position to the predictions to get goal positions in the global coordinate frame.
 Operating in the delta position space, instead of the position space, allows the network to avoid biases that would be detrimental to the task of visual-servoing.
-At inference, we used standard temporal ensembling, in the global coordinate frame, with a temperature constant of $k=0.25$.
+At inference, we used standard temporal ensembling with a temperature constant of $k=0.25$.